msydor3nko/FastAPI-Calculator/README.md

 # FastAPI-Calculator
-The simple calculator based on FastAPI framework.
+The simple calculator based on FastAPI framework

 ## What you need for running the App
 Git, Python 3, Pipenv, Docker